 But what if your business is classified as an LLC, S Corp, or C Corp?
 Though these classifications typically protect your personal assets should you encounter a legal issue, like a customer lawsuit, they don’t supersede the personal guarantee as it relates to credit card debt.

-Regardless of what business credit card you apply for, you’ll be required to provide basic information about your company.
-This includes the legal name of your business as well as the address and phone number.
-It’s likely that you’ll also need to provide your SSN, and where applicable, your EIN.
+Regardless of which business credit card you apply for, you’ll be required to provide basic information about your company.
+This includes the legal name of your business as well as its address and phone number.
+It’s likely that you’ll also need to provide your Social Security Number (SSN) as well as your company’s Employer Identification Number (EIN).
+If your company doesn’t have an EIN, many credit card issuers will accept your SSN instead.

 In addition, many business credit card applications also include fields for several of the following: